ksator/junos_automation_with_rest_calls/README.md

 ### how to get the equivalent rpc of a Junos show command

+Each junos show command has an equivalent rpc.

 To get the equivalent rpc of ```show version```:

 ```